-6 Since the publication of the 2013 Pb ISA (U.S. EPA, 2013), the environmental pathways for Pb 7 exposure have remained consistent, whereas the amounts of Pb from various sources have changed.
-Pb 8 has multiple point and nonpoint sources and passes through various environmental media, including air 9 (the focus of this assessment), soil, or water.
-The Venn diagram (Figure 2-1) below depicts the various 10 pathways that Pb can take through the environment to reach a human being.
+Since the publication of the 2013 Pb ISA (U.S. EPA, 2013), the environmental pathways for Pb exposure have remained consistent, whereas the amounts of Pb from various sources have changed.
+Pb has multiple point and nonpoint sources and passes through various environmental media, including air (the focus of this assessment), soil, or water.

-11 The "air/soil/water" arrows in the diagram show humans, plants, and animals can be exposed to 12 Pb through contact with Pb-containing media.
-These exposures are considered air-related if Pb passed 13 through the air compartment at any point prior to plant, animal, or human contact.
-For example, air-14 related Pb exposure may occur through inhalation or ingestion of food, water, dust and soil, or other 15 materials that have been contaminated by Pb originally in ambient air.
-Additionally, organisms can also 16 be exposed to Pb directly through contact with air that contains Pb.
-Non-ambient air-related exposures 17 include those from an occupation, hand-to-mouth contact with Pb-containing consumer goods, hand-to-18 mouth contact with dust or chips of peeling Pb-containing paint, or ingestion of Pb in drinking water 19 conveyed through Pb pipes.
+The diagram (Figure 2-1) below depicts the various pathways that ambient air Pb can take through the environment to reach a human being.
+Exposures are considered air-related if they pass through the air compartment at any point prior to plant, animal, or human contact.
+For example, air-related Pb exposure may occur through inhalation or ingestion of food, water, dust and soil, or other materials that have been contaminated by Pb originally in ambient air.
+Additionally, organisms can be exposed to Pb directly through contact with air that contains Pb.
+Non-ambient air-related exposures include those from an occupation, hand-to-mouth contact with Pb-containing consumer goods, hand-to-mouth contact with dust or chips of peeling Pb-containing paint, or ingestion of Pb in drinking water conveyed through Pb pipes.
 Pb body burden is an aggregation of all of these different exposures.